pgmac/pgmac.github.io/_posts/2023-12-26-lvm-filesystem-extend.md

 4. `fsadm`<br/>
    This utility checks or resizes the filesystem on a device.
 This is used by some internal systems.
 YMMV.
 5. `fdisk`<br/>
    Display or manipulate a disk partition table.
-You can create and destroy your file systems in here.
+You can create or destroy your file systems and data in here.
 You have been warned.